MA studies in Linguistics

 The full requirements for track A students are listed in this document.

 For students who want deepen their understanding of language and language processing.
-Courses: 11 seminars with research papers in 3 of them.
+Courses: 8 seminars + 3 courses/seminars; students must write a research paper in at least 3 of the seminars.

 The full requirements for track B students are listed in this document.